seppo0010/rsedis/README.md

 ## Use Cases

-Unlike Redis, rsedis does not rely on UNIX-specific features.
+rsedis does not rely on UNIX-specific features.
 Windows users can run it as a replacement of Redis.

+rsedis uses multiple threads which may be more useful in machines with multiple cores.

+## Prerequisites

+Rust nigthly.

 ## Current Status